civictechindex/CTI-website-frontend/CONTRIBUTING.md

 ### ESLint

 ESLint is included in the repo when you run `npm install`.
 We use the `eslint` and `eslint-plugin-react` packages.
-The exact settings can be found in `.eslintr.json`. **Be sure to lint your code before pushing to GitHub.**
+The exact settings can be found in the `.eslintrc.json` file.

-To lint the entire repo, run `npm run lint`
+To lint the entire repo, run `npm run lint` from the command line.

 To lint a single file, run `npx eslint path/to/file.js`

-To see if ESLint can automatically fix errors for you in that file, run `npx eslint --fix path/to/file.js`
+To see if ESLint can automatically fix warnings and errors for you in that file, run `npx eslint --fix path/to/file.js`

-Eliminate errors and warnings before submitting your PR.
-(If that can't be done for some reason, please explain why in the PR.)
+**Be sure to lint your code before pushing changes to GitHub.** Eliminate errors and warnings before submitting your PR.
+If that can't be done for some reason, please explain why in the PR.)

 ### ESLint and Your Development Environment